Gmail Plugin

 The computer must be able to run Linux commands in order to follow the instructions on the README.md file.

-After that, share the Google Project with the Gmail account that the user wishes to connect to Axsys.
+After that, share the Google Project with the Gmail account that the user wishes to connect to Progrid.
 Then, click Publish and Deploy from manifest.
 Lastly, click Install the add-on to install the Gmail Plugin.

-Configure the Axsys database
+Configure the Progrid database

-The Mail Plugin feature must be enabled in the Axsys database in order to use the Gmail Plugin.
+The Mail Plugin feature must be enabled in the Progrid database in order to use the Gmail Plugin.
 To enable the feature, go to Settings ‣ General Settings.
 Under the Integrations section, activate Mail Plugin, and then click Save.

 The Mail Plugin feature in the Settings.